vivekpandey1222/Documentation/PostgreSQL.md

 keenable=# delete from intern where fname = 'raghav';
 DELETE 1
 ```
+DELETE FROM: This phrase is used to specify that you want to delete records from a table.

+intern: This is the name of the table from which you want to delete records.

+WHERE: This clause is optional but, if used, it specifies a condition to determine which rows to delete.
+In this case, you want to delete the rows where the value in the "fname" column is equal to 'raghav'.

+fname = 'raghav': This is the condition.
+It ensures that only rows where the "fname" column has the value 'raghav' will be deleted.

 **Add a column to a table:** To add a new column to an existing table, you use the ALTER TABLE statement.
 ```
 Alter table contractor add column email text;